-A. These material site regulations are intended to protect against aquifer disturbance, road damage, physical damage to adjacent properties, dust, noise, visual and other impacts of earth materials extraction sites through setbacks, buffer zones, street-level visual screening, and protection of salmon-rearing waters.
-Prior to granting a counter permit or conditional land use permit under this chapter, the planning director or planning commission, as applicable, must make the following findings:
+- A. These material site regulations are intended to protect against aquifer disturbance, road damage, physical damage to adjacent properties, dust, noise, visual and other impacts of earth materials extraction sites through setbacks, buffer zones, street-level visual screening, and protection of anadromous waters.
+Prior to granting a counter permit or conditional land use permit under this chapter, the planning director or planning commission, as applicable, must make the following findings: - 1.
+That the use is not inconsistent with the applicable comprehensive plan;

-- 1. That the use is not inconsistent with the applicable comprehensive plan; - 2.
-That the use will not be harmful to the public's health, safety, and general welfare, or the health of anadromous waters particularly with regard to juvenile salmon; - 3.
-That sufficient setbacks, buffer zones, and other safeguards, including measures to mitigate impacts to groundwater flow paths important for juvenile salmon, are being provided consistent with this chapter; - 4.
-That the use provides for a reclamation plan consistent with this chapter; and - 5.
-That the use will preserve the value and character of the surrounding area.
+- 2. That the use will not be harmful to the public's health, safety, and general welfare, or the health of anadromous; - 3.
+That sufficient setbacks, buffer zones, and other safeguards, including measures to mitigate impacts to groundwater flow paths, are being provided consistent with this chapter; and - 4.
+That the use provides for a reclamation plan consistent with this chapter.